Nemei River: Location

 Robbestad Lake, McArthur Lake and the northern part of Kakinagimak Lake also drain northward via the Nemei River.

 Environment

 The Nemei River is in the subarctic climate zone.
 The annual average temperature is -3 °C.

-The warmest month is July, when the average temperature is 16 °C, and the coldest is January, at -22 °C.

-The region has low relief topography typical of most of the Canadian Shield.
+The warmest month is July, when the average temperature is 16 °C, and the coldest is January, at -22 °C. The region has low relief topography typical of most of the Canadian Shield.
 Generally elevations vary by less than 100 ft, but some hills and ridges to the east rise more than 350 ft above the lakes.

 The land around the river is mainly forested.

-Saskatchewan Highway 135 crosses the river on a berm, with the river directed through the berm along tubular culverts.
+Highway 135 crosses the river on a berm, with the river directed through the berm along tubular culverts.
 These were initially installed too high, emptying above the downstream river level and thus blocking fish passage.
 New 3 m tubular culverts were later installed at river level so the fish could swim upstream.